ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial_part2.md

 - New commands for gifting different resources and perks.
 - Implement a UI notification system to let the player know they received a gift.
 - Implement player to player gifting of resources and perks.
-- Create permanent perks the player can purchase (i.e. player titles, cosmetics).
+- Create permanent perks the player can purchase (that is player titles, cosmetics).

 ## Feedback and Questions